Friday, January 16, 2004

 What we're talking about doesn't concern the numbers; it concerns what's going on inside living human skulls before a vote is cast.
 If you're unwilling to grant that non-participation in an election is itself an active choice, then we're probably not going to get very far in any discussion about voting.
 If your dogma is, "You didn't vote, therefore you didn't really participate," then I suggest you take a close look at your own bullshit.
 I repeat: non-voting remains an honest option for the disenchanted.

 Voting isn't a legal obligation, and thank God it isn't.
 Imagine if everyone were legally required to vote.
 I can't-- not without imagining Kim Jong Il and Saddam Hussein riding to victory on 100% voter acclaim.
 The oppressive measures that would have to be in place to force everyone to the booths would have to be part of a larger, systemic oppressiveness.
 I can't see it working any other way.
-The goodness of American society is that it allows people not to participate in parts of it.
+The goodness of American society is that it allows people not to participate (or to participate differently) in parts of it.
 Is this so hard to see?

 The electoral process, as it stands, includes the options of voting and not voting.
 You may disagree by contending that non-voting means you're opting out of the process entirely.
 I don't think so.
 Voter turnout is as relevant as the votes themselves to the process.
 Voting and non-voting: these are options-- i.e., these are choices.
 They're courses of action that can be taken proactively.
-Or not: if you think it's a problem that apathy keeps people from voting, the mirror image of that problem is the uneducated drones who vote despite being largely uninformed about the issues-- the kind of thought that probably kept Thomas Jefferson awake at night: an army of inbred trailer park hicks appearing half-sloshed to take part in a noble aspect of democracy.
+Or not: if you think it's a problem that apathy keeps people from voting, the mirror image of that problem is the uneducated drones who vote despite being largely uninformed about the issues-- the kind of thought that probably kept Thomas Jefferson awake at night: an army of inbred trailer-park hicks appearing half-sloshed to take part in a noble aspect of democracy.
 I can't say these people are voting "freely" when they vote in ignorance.
 And trust me: many will be voting in ignorance, so no pious lectures about the salvific nobility of The Vote.

 I'm thinking about voting this time around.
 In particular, I'd like to cast a vote for president.
 I don't know whom I'd vote for yet.
 If I were forced to make a choice between Bush and Dean, I'd very reluctantly vote Bush, for reasons I've already given on this blog.
 If the choices were Bush vs. Lieberman, it'd be a tossup.